Skip to main content

 Is the kit compatible with existing projects?

 Yes.
-Copy the matching template CLAUDE.md into your project root, adjust the placeholders, and start Claude Code.
+Run /dotnet-init in your project directory - it detects your solution, scans .csproj SDKs, reads your tech stack, and generates a customized CLAUDE.md.
+Alternatively, copy a template CLAUDE.md manually.
 The convention-learner skill automatically detects your existing patterns (naming, folder structure, modifiers) and enforces them in new code and reviews.
 No migration or refactoring required.

 How do I install the .NET Claude Kit?

-Two options: (1) Via Claude Code plugin marketplace — run /plugin marketplace add codewithmukesh/dotnet-claude-kit then /plugin install.
-(2) Manual — clone the repo, copy a template CLAUDE.md into your project, and customize it.
+Two options: (1) Via Claude Code plugin - run 'dotnet tool install -g CWM.RoslynNavigator' for the MCP server, then inside Claude Code run '/plugin marketplace add codewithmukesh/dotnet-claude-kit' and '/plugin install dotnet-claude-kit'.
+(2) Manual - clone the repo and load with 'claude --plugin-dir ./dotnet-claude-kit'.
 Full instructions are in the GitHub README.

 Is the .NET Claude Kit free and open source?

 Yes, 100% free and MIT licensed.
-The entire kit — skills, agents, templates, MCP server, hooks, and knowledge base — is open source on GitHub.
+The entire kit - skills, agents, commands, rules, templates, hooks, MCP server, and knowledge base - is open source on GitHub.
 Community contributions are welcome.

 How often is the kit updated?

 The kit is a living project that evolves with .NET releases.
 Knowledge documents are updated per .NET release, skills are refined based on community feedback, and new patterns are added as the ecosystem evolves.
-The current version is 0.4.0 with 4 major component categories: skills, agents, MCP tools, and automation hooks.
+The current version is 0.7.0 with 7 major component categories: skills, agents, commands, rules, MCP tools, hooks, and templates.

 Your next claude session could generate production-ready .NET 10